Pilatch/easy-element/README.md

 $ npx build src --output exports
 ```

-#### `--bundle` or `-b`
+### `--bundle` or `-b`

 Bundle all the elements you're building together.
-Normally when you build a directory with a command such as `easy-element build src` it will output a pair of files (`.class.js` and `.es5.js`) for each element it builds.
+Normally when you build a directory with a command such as `npx easy-element build src` it will output a pair of files (`.class.js` and `.es5.js`) for each element it builds.
 With the `--bundle` flag, it will instead produce only one pair of files for the whole group: `bundle.class.js` and `bundle.es5.js`.
-Especially good if you're curating a library of custom elements instead of making individual repositories for each.
+This is especially useful if you're curating a library of custom elements instead of making individual repositories for each.

-#### `--preprocessor` or `-p`
+### `--preprocessor` or `-p`

 Specify which CSS preprocessor to use.
 Valid options: